minprog/exercises/writing/beatles/index.md

 ### Step 3

 Now it's time to make a print function for musicians.
 Create a new function, `void print_musician(struct musician m)`.
-(Make sure to also add the **prototype** for this function above the main function, but below the struct `beatles.c`.)
+(Make sure to also add the **prototype** for this function above the main function, but below `struct musician`.)
 Implement this function in such a way that if we call it, the output will something like this:

     Name:       John